Reviewed by

 • Trust and Society: Trusts and societies may register a wordmark through a representative—such as the chairman, trustee, or secretary—whose name is used in the application.

-• Indian Company: Any Indian company—whether limited by shares, guarantee, or unlimited liability—can register a wordmark under the company’s official name.
-The trademark is not applied under the name of any director or promoter.
+• Indian Company: Any Indian company—whether formed through new private company registration, limited by shares, limited by guarantee, or with unlimited liability—can register a wordmark under the company’s official name.

 • Foreign Company: A foreign company may register a wordmark in India using its name as registered in its home country.
 The application must include details like the company’s official name, type of business, and country of incorporation.